jgkramer/jgkramer.github.io/_drafts/post4_solar.md

 ---

 In this post, I use grid-level data to explore a number of real-world considerations that the electricity market must take into account when incorporating utility-scale solar power into the mix of generation.
-These include:
+This post will explore:

-- The daily alternation between daytime solar generation and nighttime non-generation
+- **The Difference Between Generating Capacity and Actual Output**: Unlike some sources (e.g., Nuclear, Coal), which when active can more or less always generate electricity at their maximum capacity, solar does not.
-- The annual cycle of higher generation in the summer (longer days / higher sunlight angle) than in the winter (shorter days / lower angle)
+- **The Daily Cycle**: Solar generates electricity only during the day, contributing from between 7-8 hours in winter to 11-12 hours in summer.
+On average this is less than half the day because of minimal generation in the hour just after sunrise or before sunset
-- Reductions in output on days when the weather is cloudy (this can vary by geography)
+- **The Seasonal Cycle**: Both because of shorter daylight hours and lower solar intensity,
-- Incorporating this variable profile into the grid where demand for electricity itself fluctuates, but not always in step with solar generation.
+- **Impact of Weather**:

-The net result of these factors will be manifested in either (1) energy storage requirements and/or (2) having additional generation capacity
+- **Differences in Geography**

-(e.g., natural gas plants) that can fill in the gaps when solar generaiton is lower.
+My ultiamte goal is to create a mathematical model of solar energy as a necessarily variable electricity **supply**.
+This can then be matched up against the demand for electricity, which itself fluctates.
+How the supply and demand fluctuates match up will impact (1) what energy storage may be useful in an electricity grid and/or (2) what other sources of generation (e.g., natural gas plants) can fill gaps when solar generation does not match demand well.

 <!--more-->